All Episodes

 I was wondering if you could comment on that.

-Well, listen, everybody seems to have forgotten that that that happened, and that um you know everybody meddles in everybody's affairs.
+Well, listen, everybody seems to have forgotten that, that that happened and that, you know, everybody meddles in everybody's affairs.

 Look at what's happening in Israel.

-Look at uh what happened with the Brexit vote, for instance, when Obama was was playing heavily in uh against the Brexit vote.
+Look at what happened with the Brexit vote, for instance, when Obama was playing heavily against the Brexit vote.

-That the DNC knew what they were doing, that they got call from the FBI, they didn't react to it for like a month, and that somebody from Russia, the Clintons have plenty of relationships with people in Russia in the Intel world.
+And that somebody from Russia, the Clintons, have plenty of relationships with people in Russia in the Intel world.

 They hate freedom.